 - EXPLORER: The number of Explorer licences issued to the Tableau Server deployment.

 - VIEWER: The number of Viewer licences issued to the Tableau Server deployment.

-DATA MANAGEMENT ADD-ON:Tableau Server is licensed for the Data Management Add-on (
+- DATA MANAGEMENT:Tableau Server is licensed with Data Management (

 - GUEST ACCESS: Tableau Server is licensed for a Guest User.
 See Guest User.
 The ability to leverage a Guest User requires Core licensing.
 See TYPE field.

 - LIC EXP: The date that the licence expires and Tableau Server will stop working.
 Term licences expire.
 See TYPE field.
 Visit the Tableau Customer Portal(Link opens in a new window) to refresh licences.